Find the best tethering plan

 You can turn the hotspot functionality on your phone off and on as you please, so fear not, your phone won’t become a permanent hotspot if you don’t want it to!

-Some networks won’t allow you to use tethering with your mobile data package.
+Some networks won’t allow you to use tethering with certain mobile data packages.

 The reason for this is quite simple.
 Many packages being offered by networks these days include unlimited data.
-If they allowed customers to tether devices on such a package, there’s nothing to stop people sharing their data with housemates, friends, family, or just anyone at all.
+If they allowed customers to tether devices on an unlimited plan, there’s nothing to stop people sharing their data with housemates, friends, family, or just anyone at all.

 The amount of data that one person uses can be quite high when Netflix and other streaming services come into the fray.
 Now imagine five other people also streaming video on the same tethered device.

 This may seem like mobile networks just being greedy, but the reality is that transferring data costs network providers money.
-If five times as much data is being transferred than they had planned for, it can soon become unviable to offer unlimited data packages altogether.
+If five times as much data is being transferred than they had planned for, it can soon become unviable to offer an unlimited data plan altogether.

 This isn’t to say that all SIM-only packages don’t allow tethering, however.
 Some of the more expensive packages do.
 Generally, deals that run for a minimum of 12 months will allow tethering, but rolling monthly deals tend not to.